Scouring The Parts

 This is, currently, the fastest GPU one can get in the ITX (Sub 180mm length) format.
 I believe Gigabyte will be announcing and releasing a 2070 Super sometime in the future so I will upgrade to that when it does come out.

 This is primarily going to be used for gaming.
 I'll get some gaming benchmarks when all the parts are in order as well.
+There will be some video editing and other uses potentially, but for now games.

 I'm using a Dell S2719DC monitor.
 This is 1440p with a 75Hz refresh rate, I probably won't update this monitor for some time, I want a good USB C capable monitor to work alongside my Macbook.
 I have a full set of Razor keyboard, mouse, and mouse pad; all RGB naturally.